-While a loan is performing (i.e.: not in default) each Provision Fund is designed to cover:
+While a loan is performing normally (i.e.: not subject to a Credit Event) each Provision Fund is designed to cover:

 Separately, in a situation where lenders vote to accept a proposal from a borrower for debt forgiveness when there is a clear alternative that offers the prospect of full recovery of lenders' funds, the Provision Fund will not normally cover losses for those individual lenders who voted to accept that loss.
 Lenders that did not vote or that individually voted against taking a loss should expect to be covered by the Provision Fund.

 How is the Provision Fund funded?